LAKE DISTRICT group accommodation & woodland

-Rookhow was built in 1725 for the 'scattered communities of the Society of Friends'.
+Rookhow is a registered Quaker charity.
 As well as being a meeting place for Quakers over the last 300 years, its Bunkbarn (converted from the original stables) provides simple and affordable accommodation for groups.
 You don't have to be a Quaker to stay here: it's for everyone!

-Rookhow is managed by a group of mainly Quaker volunteers and employs a part-time Development Manager, a cleaner and a finance officer.
+Rookhow is managed by a group of trustees, mainly Quakers, and employs a part-time Development Manager, a Cleaner and a Finance Officer.

 "Its simple provision reminds us how little we need of material and technological embellishments to our lives.
 And how a deep, connection with our natural world can be more deeply achieved with much, much less."
 (Bunkbarn guest)